phillarmonic/drun/README.md

-# drun-cli (do run)
+# drun (do run) - Execute with xdrun CLI

-A **semantic, English-like** task automation language with intelligent execution, smart detection, and powerful built-in actions.
+**drun** is a semantic, English-like task automation language with intelligent execution, smart detection, and powerful built-in actions.
 Write automation tasks in natural language that compiles to efficient shell commands.

+**xdrun** is the CLI interpreter that executes `.drun` files.

 ## Features